jekyll/jekyll/docs/_docs/liquid/tags.md

 {% endraw %}

 In this example, the `highlight` tag would render the code in the same manner as in the Line Numbers example, above.
-However, a different page may turn off the line numbering, eg.:
+However, a different page may turn off the line numbering

+e.g.

 ```yaml
 ---